News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 8) Set workplace standards and act on breaches

 • Take a zero-tolerance approach to racism and harassment.
+A stated standard means little unless it is matched by a willingness to act.

 9) Measure outcomes (not just activity)